dacionxo/LeadMap-Febtest/LeadMap-main/GOOGLE_CALENDAR_SETUP.md

   - Make sure there are no extra spaces or quotes in your environment variables
   - For Vercel, ensure you've redeployed after adding the variables

+### Error: "This app can only be used within this organization" or "NextDeal can only be used within this organization"
+- **Solution**:
+  1. Go to Google Cloud Console > APIs & Services > OAuth consent screen
+  2. Check the **User Type**:
+     - If it says **"Internal"**: Click **"EDIT APP"** and change it to **"External"**
+     - Save the changes
+  3. Check the **Publishing status**:
+     - If it says **"Testing"**: You have two options:
+       - **Option A (Recommended for production)**: Click **"PUBLISH APP"** button to allow all Google users
+       - **Option B (For testing)**: Add your email address to the **"Test users"** list
+  4. After making changes, wait 5-10 minutes for changes to propagate
+  5. Try the OAuth flow again

 ### OAuth Consent Screen Shows "Unverified App"
 - **Solution**:
-  - This is normal for apps in testing mode
+  - This is normal for apps in testing mode or newly published apps
-  - You can publish your app in Google Cloud Console to remove the warning
+  - You can publish your app in Google Cloud Console to remove the warning (but it will still show "Unverified" until you complete verification)
+  - For production use, you may want to complete Google's verification process (takes several days)
-  - Or add test users in the OAuth consent screen settings
+  - Or add test users in the OAuth consent screen settings if staying in testing mode

 ### Token Refresh Issues
 - **Solution**: